bioinformaticsdotca/BiCG_2017/Review_session/R_and_unix_review.md

 To start a new notebook, `File -> New File -> R Notebook`.

 To run code chunks, place your cursor within the code chunk and press *Cmd+Shift+Enter* on Mac and  *Crtl+Shift+Enter* or click the green triangle run button.
 The output of the chunk appears below the code chunk.

+Copy the code [here](https://raw.githubusercontent.com/bioinformaticsdotca/BiCG_2017/master/Review_session/R_review_notebook.Rmd) into the notebook you have created.

 ### Getting Around